 Graduate prospects: 63rd out of 126 with 65.9 per cent finding graduate level employment.

 Any accommodation?
 Major tourist towns with a wide range of living choices.
-Halls of residence on campus which are a little quieter or you can live in the hustle and bustle of Bournemouth town centre, ranging between £98 and £120 per week, including bills.
+Halls of residence on campus which are a little quieter or you can live in the hustle and bustle of Bournemouth town centre, along with the new Madeira Road accommodation opening in September 2014.

 Cheap to live there?
 Privately rented accommodation in a shared house will set you back £85 per week on average, excluding utilities.
 Staying with host families is an option too, costing roughly £99 per week.
 The University have a number of landlords on their books to make moving out of halls a little easier.

 Transport links: London is less than two hours away and is easily reached by regular train and coach services or the motorway.
 Both Bournemouth and Southampton have international airports.